JackDanger/jackdanger.github.com/_posts/2011-07-20-narcissistic-software.markdown

 > If you disagree with me about man pages being awful, I dare you to adjust your hard drive with the `dd` command using only the man page for help.

-A narcissist knows if they like something but they're unable and unwilling to figure out if you like it to.
-They can tell what they're interested in but don't know if you feel the same.
-To avoid narcissism in your software, write it with a good understanding of expected usage.
+To avoid narcissism in your software, write it with a good understanding of anticipated usage by people who are not you.
 If the software you're writing is worth using then it's worth giving it a sane interface.
-The externally-accessible parts shouldn't be tied to it's internal structure and it should have clear, human-written documentation about how it should be used based on your best guesses of how it will actually be used.
+It should have clear, human-written documentation about how it should be used based on your best guesses of how it will actually be used.

+## Why I Care, And Why You Should Too

 The internet is not a network of computers, it's a festival of relational applications.
 Our code only gets invited to the party if we teach it to relate well to it's peers.
+You and I, as engineers, have much to offer &mdash but only if we realize that our friends want and need to use our code.